-While school-aged children are likely to be learning all about the history of the Anzacs in the classroom, you can help the younger ones by sharing some age appropriate activities that will engage their inquiring minds as well as lay the foundations for understanding, empathy and respect.
-By putting in the effort you’ll be raising little Aussies who will always be thankful to our forbearers who safeguarded our freedom and helped create the ‘lucky country’ we live in today.
+While school-aged children are likely to be learning all about the history of the ANZACs in the classroom, you can help the younger ones by sharing some age appropriate ANZAC Day activities that will engage their inquiring minds as well as lay the foundations for understanding, empathy and respect.
+By putting in the effort you’ll be raising little Aussies who will always be thankful to our forebears who safeguarded our freedom and helped create the ‘lucky country’ we live in today.

-It’s hard to know just how much you should share with your children about the meaning of Anzac Day, which of course includes war and loss of life.
+It’s hard to know just how much you should share with your children about the meaning of ANZAC Day, which of course includes war and loss of life.
 Talking to other adults, especially teachers, is a great way to get some guidance about what kids can absorb, depending on their age.
-Some day care centres and preschools will touch on the meaning of Anzac Day.
+Some day care centres and preschools will touch on the meaning of ANZAC Day.
 Talk to your kids’ teachers to see how they will be educating their students about Anzac Day and if they will be creating ANZAC Day activities for kids.

 The subject of war is a complex one, even for grown-ups.
 If you do want to go into the details of the casualties of war, explain to your children that some soldiers go overseas to fight for our country, some soldiers come back and some get killed.
 It’s heavy stuff, yes, but that’s the reality and depending on how much of the reality you want to share and when, that’s a good place to start.

-Get the conversation started by getting involved in these fun activities, which will help them understand what the day is all about:
+Get the conversation started by getting involved in these ANZAC Day activities, which will help them start to understand what the day is all about:

-Anzac Books – Reading with your child is one of the best ways for them to learn and is, of course, a great way to bond.
-Check your local library for children’s books about Anzac Day.
+Reading about ANZAC Day with your child is one of the best ways for them to learn and is, of course, a great way to bond.
+Check your local library for children’s books about ANZAC Day.
 The story of Simpson and his Donkey has a great message and is easy for kids to understand – see more ANZAC book ideas here.

-Anzac Art and Craft – Another great way to get a conversation started.
+Another great way to get a conversation started.
 Even though the red poppy is associated with Remembrance Day, it has more recently been used as a symbol of sacrifice in war.
 Why not do a collage of poppies using red crepe paper or wrapping paper.
 Or just get the crayons out and get drawing.
-Rosemary is another symbol of remembrance and commemoration and can often be seen worn on coat lapels on Anzac Day.
+Rosemary is another symbol of remembrance and commemoration and can often be seen worn on coat lapels on ANZAC Day.

-Get baking – kids love cooking and being in the kitchen with them while talking about this special day will create a memory you will always treasure.
+Most kids love cooking and being in the kitchen with them while talking about this special day will create a memory you will always treasure.
 Anzac biscuits (these are the ones in the photo – with ice-cream!) are an obvious choice.
 Some families cook damper while talking about how things used to be done in the “olden days”, which includes times of war.

 Is the Dawn Service Suitable for Children?